 Game 3 is Wednesday afternoon at Nationals Park, the first postseason contest in the nation's capital since the original Senators played the New York Giants in the 1933 World Series.
 Edwin Jackson starts for Washington against longtime Cardinals ace Chris Carpenter, who made only three starts during the regular season because of injury.

-Page 2 of 3 - "You hate to get blown out, but you get walked off, it probably hurts a little bit more," the Nationals' Jayson Werth said.
+"You hate to get blown out, but you get walked off, it probably hurts a little bit more," the Nationals' Jayson Werth said.
 "The game was out of reach for a while.

 "No big deal, a loss is a loss.
 We'll head home and feel good about it."